Sanidhya-Dobhal/Tic_Tac_Toe_front-end_project/README.md

 # Tic Tac Toe

 This is a simple Tic Tac Toe game built using HTML, CSS, and JavaScript.
-The project features an amazing introductory text animation and many other CSS animations
+The project features an amazing introductory text animation and many other CSS animations and transitions
 ## Features

 - Classic Tic Tac Toe gameplay.